event-catalog/eventcatalog/website/docs/installation.md

 - `/services/` - Contains the service Markdown files within your Architecture.
 These are optional but recommended.
 More details can be found in the [services guide](/docs/services/introduction)
 - `/events/` - Contains your Event-Driven Architecture Events.
 These folders and files can contain markdown, schemas and much more.
 More details can be found in the [events guide](/docs/events/introduction)
 - `/static/` - Static directory.
 Any contents inside here will be copied into the root of the final `build` directory.
 You can add your own logo here and favicon.
+More details can be found in the [customise guide](/docs/guides/customise)
 - `/eventcatalog.config.js` - A config file containing the site configuration.
+Read the [API docs](/docs/api/eventcatalog-config)
 - `/package.json` - File required for your application to work.